stac-extensions/grid/README.md

 - *Reference*: <https://en.wikipedia.org/wiki/Digital_orthophoto_quadrangle>
 - *Related Extensions*: none

 Represents one U.S. Geological Survey (USGS) 7.5-minute quadrangle.
-The Digital Orthophoto Quarter Quadrangle (DOQQ) represents one quarter of the quadrangle.
 The names are based on that of the 7.5-minute quad.

 ##### Digital Orthophoto Quarter Quadrangle